Legality Campaign: Opposition of forces

-In Minas Gerais the ranks for legality were swelled by the students of the UFMG School of Law and the Federation of Catholic Worker Youth.
-In Niterói and the rest of Rio de Janeiro several categories went on strike.
+In Minas Gerais the ranks for legality were swelled by the students of the Law School of Belo Horizonte and the Federation of Catholic Worker Youth.
+In Niterói and the rest of Rio de Janeiro several workers went on strike.
 These movements were influenced by the decision taken in Rio Grande do Sul.
 The legalist cause was embraced by the Order of Attorneys of Brazil, the National Student Union, the Nationalist Parliamentary Front, the Episcopal Conference of Brazil, the Democratic Resistance Front, formed by students and union leaders, and intellectuals such as Alceu Amoroso Lima, Aurélio Buarque de Holanda, Darcy Ribeiro, Jorge Amado, and Diná Silveira de Queirós.
-Commercial and professional associations also defended tenure.
+Commercial and professional associations also defended Goulart's inauguration.
 The coalition included leftist, nationalist and conservative groups, including part of the PSD and UDN and business associations such as the Council of Production Classes (CONCLAP).

-In the press, the inauguration was defended in Correio da Manhã, Jornal do Brasil and most newspapers; Diário de Notícias, for example, considered that Goulart put the democratic regime at risk, but it would be worse to disregard the Constitution to prevent his inauguration, and the regime would be able to control any risk in his presidency.
+In the press, the inauguration was defended in Correio da Manhã, Jornal do Brasil and most newspapers; Diário de Notícias, for example, considered that Goulart put the democratic regime at risk, but it would be worse to disregard the Constitution in order to prevent his inauguration, and the regime would be able to control any risk in his presidency.
 O Globo, while suggesting a conciliatory solution, did not condemn the military veto, and Carlos Lacerda's Tribuna da Imprensa defended the junta's decision.